saska/trict/README.md

 'secondnugget'
 ```

 If you want to flatten your dictionary for a csv export for example (use keys as the header), you can do that.
 The constructor arg `key_sep` also affects how keys are formatted here.
+The Tricktionary can be rebuilt by passing this type of flattened dictionary into the alternate `from_flat_dict` constructor with the same `key_sep`.
 ```python
 >>> t.flatten()
 {